 But now Daniel is here, an American immigrant success story, having gone into business for herself by opening an Egyptian food truck, then riding its success to the brick-and-mortar iteration of Fava Pot in Falls Church, Virginia, which opened its doors last fall.
 Within its walls, one is devoted to famous Egyptians, their faces and accomplishments depicted in artistic detail.
 But one man has a different wall to himself, front and center, behind the counter, facing the guests as they arrive.
 Mid-stride, donning his club Liverpool’s red kit, Mo Salah charges forward, head tilted ever so slightly up, eyes focused, his visage hopeful for the opportunity ahead.

 Salah is shouldering the hope of his entire country.
 There’s just one problem — one of those shoulders was dislocated, knocked from its socket on a hard tackle in the European Champions League final on May 26 by Sergio Ramos.

-Now, the country holds its breath (Salah is doubtful for the opener, but the hope is he’ll be back for Egypt’s second game of the tournament), because Salah is more than just perhaps the greatest soccer player on Earth at the moment.
-He has scored an English Premier League-high of 32 goals in just 36 games this year.
+Now, the country holds its breath (Salah is doubtful for the opener, but the hope is he’ll be back for Egypt’s second game of the tournament), because Salah is more than just perhaps the greatest soccer player on Earth at the moment, scoring an English Premier League-high of 32 goals in just 36 games this year.
 He is also a model of hope for the working classes, riding an indefatigable work ethic from a childhood in a small farming village to international soccer superstardom.